2024 Jump Start College Tour

 • Additional Experiences: College tours, career exposure, service projects

-• Duration: February–November (10 months)
+• Duration: March - December (10 months)

-What Your Child Will Gain
+What Your Scholar Will Gain

 Leadership & Confidence